 What advice would you give to those who are travelling to Iceland for the first time?

 Stay as long as you can!
 A stay in Iceland is alway too short.
 You always want to stay longer.
 Also, be sure to bring a lot of layers because it can be very cold.
 Five minutes later the sun can come out and it’s suddenly warm!
 Also, if you rent a car, make sure it’s a 4×4, we got the cheapest car because we didn’t want to pay and got stuck so many times (it was fun though).

 Do you plan to return to Iceland and if so what places would like to see?

-I will surely go back to Iceland one day, i want to go back during winter so i can see the northern lights!
-I also want to explore the highlands.
+I will surely go back to Iceland one day.
+I want to go back during winter so i can see the northern lights and explore the highlands.

 Anything you would like to add?

-I would like to thank you for sharing my story, hope you enjoyed the video.
+I would like to thank you for sharing my story, hope you enjoyed the Iceland from the sky video.
 I would also encourage everybody to follow their dreams and to go where your heart leads you.
 Live now, it’s the good time to do what you want.
-I often hesitated to go to some places, i didn’t when it was time to go to Iceland and i will never regret it.
-Also, please take a look at my website: http://www.hybriddynamicmedia.com/ And last, If anybody reading this has a company and need somene to film, let me know, my dream is to be able to travel the world and live from my travel photography/videography!
+I often hesitated to go to some places.
+I didn’t when it was time to go to Iceland and i will never regret it.
+Also, please take a look at my website: http://www.hybriddynamicmedia.com/ And last, If anybody reading this has a company and need someone to film, let me know, my dream is to be able to travel the world and live from my travel photography/videography!

 Thank you Yann and we hope that your dream will come true!